 Additional Functionality Requirements

 To perform on par with the latest standards, websites need to keep up with the latest browser updates and protocols to ensure optimal navigation and user experience.
 This isn’t always a straightforward task and can take a while to implement.
-Redesigns are a great way to improve your website’s functionality, allowing your customers to use it without holdbacks and errors.
+Website redesigns are a great way to improve your website’s functionality, allowing your customers to use it without holdbacks and errors.

 Meet Conversion Goals